nautobot/nautobot/nautobot/docs/development/core/minikube-dev-environment-for-k8s-jobs.md

-# Kubernetes Job Support
+# Minikube Dev Environment for K8s Jobs

 Kubernetes Job Support is added in Nautobot v2.4.0.
 This documentation is a end-to-end development guide on topics from how to set up your local Kubernetes cluster with [minikube](https://minikube.sigs.k8s.io/docs/) and how to run a Nautobot Job in a Kubernetes job pod.

 ## Preliminary Setup

-First we need to install minikube, go to the offical [get started page](https://minikube.sigs.k8s.io/docs/start/) to learn how to download minikube for your specific OS and architecture.
+First you need to install minikube, go to the offical [get started page](https://minikube.sigs.k8s.io/docs/start/) to learn how to download minikube for your specific OS and architecture.

 Once minikube is downloaded, create and start your minikube cluster with the following command: